 - “Segment the fruit over a bowl to catch the juice.”

 Oranges are low in calories and full of nutrients, they promote clear, healthy, skin and can help to lower our risk for many diseases.
 They are rich in citrus limonoids, a substance proven to help fight a number of varieties of cancer including skin, lung, breast, stomach and colon.

 Oranges; are among the best sources of vitamins B9 and C, calcium, potassium and beta-carotene.
 They are great tonifiers and have antiseptic properties.

 Tips and Note

-- Suggestions: Pomegranate and orange juice; in some salad dressings; as a garnish for some salads, as a natural food colorant.
+- Suggestions: Use pomegranate and orange juice in some salad dressings; as a garnish for some salads and as a natural food colorant.

 Nutrients in oranges (100 g)

 Protein 0.9 g